Many PDF files are small enough to share through email, but what do you do if your PDF files exceed 20MB in size?

 1. Use TitanFile

-TitanFile is a secure file sharing and collaboration solution that enables you to share files and messages securely on a single platform.
-With no restrictions to upload sizes, you can easily send large PDF files.
+TitanFile is a secure file-sharing platform that enables you to share files and messages securely on a single platform.
+With no restrictions to upload sizes, you can easily send large PDF files within a few clicks.

-Many professionals trust TitanFile today to send large PDF files because the platform is as easy to use as email and it’ll keep your files secure as well by automatically encrypting them to prevent unauthorized parties from accessing your confidential data.
+Many professionals trust TitanFile today to send large PDF files because the platform is as easy to use as email and it keeps your files secure by automatically encrypting them to prevent unauthorized parties from accessing your confidential data.